sel-project/selery/README.md

 **More useful command-line options:**

 - `--about` or `-a` to print the software's build informations in JSON format.
-The `--pretty` option can be used to print a pretty JSON instead of a minified one.
+The `--min` option can be used to print a minified JSON instead of a pretty-printed one.
 - `--init` or `-i` to initialize the configuration file.
 - `--update-config` or `-uc` to rewrite the configuration file, maintaining the current configuration.
 It should be used after updating the software to a newer version that changes the configuration format.
 - `--reset` to reset the whole configuration file to its default values.